 Support outsourced to private providers

 For the last few years the government has outsourced most of its support to help people who have been long-term unemployed.
-This includes the flagship Work Programme which ends in 2017.
-We have raised strong concerns that the Work Programme hasn't provided homeless people with the support they really needed.
+This includes the flagship Work Programme which ended in 2017.
+We raised strong concerns that the Work Programme didn't provide people experiencing homelessness with the support they really needed.
 The private companies running the programme often concentrated on simpler cases with better outcomes.

 England and Wales

 The government is now outsourcing less of this kind of support in England and Wales.
-However in 2017 a new Work and Health Programme will be introduced for people with health conditions and disabilities.
-In some parts of England, it will be run together with local government.
+However in 2017 a new Work and Health Programme was introduced for people with health conditions and disabilities.
+In some parts of England, it is run together with local government.

 Many homeless people have mental or physical health problems so might qualify for support through this programme.
 We are calling on the government to make sure that this new programme provides specialist support for people who are homeless.

 In Scotland the government has new powers over employment support.
-It is in the process of setting up its own programme to support people into work.
+It has set up its own programme to support people into work from April 2018, called Fair Start Scotland.
 We are calling on the Scottish government to make sure that this programme provides the specialist help that homeless people need.

 - Supporting homeless people into work: recommendations for the future of Government-led employment support (Word) - July 2016 (England and Wales)